i-u-shh-man/Phishing-Emails--analysis/Analysis Report.md

-Tactic: Lack of Personalization \& Domain Spoofing.
+Lack of Personalization & Domain Spoofing.
 Official security warnings are nearly always addressed to the recipient by name.
 Furthermore, the sender domain (cormany-corp.net) does not match the company's presumed domain (company-corp.com), using a confusingly similar domain to deceive the user.